AVoss84/bmm_mix/README.md

-# **Bernoulli Mixture Models (BMM)**
+# *Bernoulli Mixture Models (BMM)*

-This repository provides tools in a Python package *bmm_mix* for the statistical analysis of multivariate Bernoulli data using BMMs.
+This repository provides tools in a Python package *bernmix* for the statistical analysis of multivariate Bernoulli data using BMMs.

 ## Maximum likelihood estimation